1)

 IMPDP system/password PARFILE='par.f'

-where the parameter file, par.f contains the following:
+the parameter file,

 DUMPFILE=expdat.dmp